flavio-au/Plugin_ALCC_VPSRG_HN/README.md

 then you have to run the macro (Alt + F8 shows the macros) “Import_VPSRG_HN” and there it is!
 The macro saves the workbook before running (as undo is not available) just in case.
 For comparing data with Vic constrains, just run macro compare_values.
-The selection logic is presented on
+The selection logic is presented on file LogicOfStrSelection.docx

 Hope it will be useful!